NBA fines Clippers $50,000 for statements about Leonard

-LOS ANGELES (AP)The NBA fined the Los Angeles Clippers $50,000 on Thursday for statements made by coach Doc Rivers and others that were ”inconsistent” about Kawhi Leonard’s heath status.
+LOS ANGELES (AP)The NBA fined the Los Angeles Clippers $50,000 on Thursday for statements made by coach Doc Rivers and others that were ”inconsistent” about Kawhi Leonard’s health.

-Leonard sat out the Clippers’ 129-124 home loss to the Milwaukee Bucks on Wednesday night, the second time he’s missed the nationally televised front end of a back-to-back this season.
-He was in the lineup against Portland on Thursday night.

-The NBA initially confirmed the Clippers were compliant with league rules in deciding to rest Leonard because of a knee injury.
-It was what Rivers said before the game that triggered the fine.

 ”He feels great,” Rivers said Wednesday. ”But he feels great because of what we’ve been doing, and we’re just going to continue to do it.
 There’s no concern here.”